marco-orru/dfa/README.md

 The following DFAs are implemented:
 + `ThreeZero`: checks whether a string does contain three consecutive `0` characters.
 + `NotThreeZero`: checks whether a string does not contain three consecutive `0` characters.
++ `JavaIdentifier`: checks whether a string is a valid Java identifier.